poetiq-ai/poetiq-arc-agi-solver/README.md

 ## 📄 Contact
 If you use this code or these results in your research, please cite our blog post:

 Poetiq Team.
-(2024). *Traversing the Frontier of Intelligence and Reasoning*.
+(2024). *Traversing the Frontier of Superintelligence*.
 Poetiq AI. [https://poetiq.ai/posts/arcagi_announcement/](https://poetiq.ai/posts/arcagi_announcement/)

 For questions or to discuss the future of reasoning, reach out to us at poetiq@poetiq.ai.